rao-suhas/rao-suhas/README.md

 Hi there 👋

-My name is Suhas, I am a Robotics Engineer :robot: with MSc in robotics from University of Bristol :school:; passionate about AI/ML/DL & R&D.
+My name is Suhas, I am a Robotics Engineer :robot: with MSc in robotics from University of Bristol;

+Field of interests: AI/ML/DL & R&D.

 This is me:
 * 🔭 I’m currently working on honing skills on Deep Learning